fnproject/fdk-java/examples/async-thumbnails/README.md

 The setup script also starts a docker container with an object storage daemon based on `minio` (with access key `alpha` and secret key `betabetabetabeta`).
+To view the files uploaded to minio you will need to download the [`mc` minio client](https://docs.minio.io/docs/minio-client-quickstart-guide) and place it somewhere on your path.

 The local directories `./storage-upload` is mapped as a volume in the docker container, so that you can verify when the thumbnails are uploaded.